Barolo Riserva 2017: vintage report and 26 recommendations

 Known as the ‘King of Wine’, Barolo is produced from the Nebbiolo grape.
 It’s one of the first varieties to bud and the last to ripen, with harvest taking place in mid-to-late October.

 The wines have a minimum ageing requirement of 3 years.

-• Riserva level Barolo is aged for a minimum of 5 years.
+• Riserva Aged for a minimum of five years

-The DOCG zone includes 11 villages: Barolo, Castiglione Falletto, Serralunga d’Alba, Cherasco, Diano d’Alba, Grinzane Cavour, La Morra, Monforte d’Alba, Novello, Roddi and Verduno,
+The DOCG consists of 11 villages: Barolo, Castiglione Falletto, Serralunga d’Alba, Cherasco, Diano d’Alba, Grinzane Cavour, La Morra, Monforte d’Alba, Novello, Roddi and Verduno.

-This area benefits from a continental climate, classified as warm and temperate with an extended summer and autumn which is perfect for producing top quality grapes.
+The area benefits from a continental climate, classified as warm and temperate, with an extended summer and autumn which is perfect for producing top quality grapes.